 Lessons in Learning Chinese: Yangyang Cheng

-Today we are thrilled to talk with Chinese teacher Yangyang Cheng, founder of Yoyo Chinese, and host of one of the most popular Chinese teaching Youtube channels (with over 4 million views!)
+Today we are thrilled to talk with Chinese teacher Yangyang Cheng, founder of Yoyo Chinese, and host of one of the most popular Chinese teaching YouTube channels (with over 4 million views!).

-Before YoYoChinese, she taught at Pepperdine, was host of popular Chinese TV show “Hello!
-Hollywood”, and was a private tutor to students including Fortune 500 CEOs and Hollywood celebrities.
 With a background spanning business, education, entertainment, and entrepreneurial ventures, we are excited to speak with Yangyang about her views on language teaching and advice for learners.
 Without further adieu…

 How and why did you get into teaching Chinese as a career?
 How did you come to start Yoyo Chinese?

 Slowly, while I was doing all those things, I started a personal blog writing articles focusing on bringing new ideas and concepts from the U.S. to the Chinese audience.
 The website started getting popular by word of mouth alone.
-With more requests from readers asking me to teach more English and American culture, I started using video as source materials.
+With more requests from readers asking me to teach more English and American culture, I started using videos as source materials.
 The videos became viral and my audience loved them.
 Even though my English videos were becoming increasingly popular, I always felt that was not my true niche.
 There are many great English teachers in China but there are not nearly as many great Chinese teachers in the West.
 If I have an undying passion and a proven gift for teaching and language, then I thought to myself, why not teach my mother tongue, Chinese, instead?
 I felt that this was truly my calling.

 My Chinese teaching career in the U.S. started with me producing my first Chinese teaching video “Learn Chinese with Yangyang” in 2007.
-The video is 9 minutes long, with me explaining simple phrases like “hello”, “how are you”, “I am so and so” and “thank you”.
+The video is 9 minutes long, with me explaining simple phrases like “hello,” “how are you,” “I am so and so” and “thank you.”
 I also explained in my own way what Chinese tones are.
 The video was very well received and I used it as my feature video to promote and market my Chinese tutoring business.
 This is where I began my career as a Chinese teacher.

 Afterwards, I was hired by Pepperdine University to teach their MBA students Chinese.
 I applied fun games I had learned from improv acting classes I had taken before and incorporated lots of physical acting to my classroom.
 My students absolutely loved it.
 My experience showed me how effective it was to be creative and apply the fun to language learning.
 Along with teaching at Pepperdine University, I also taught quite a few private students, from high school students to Hollywood celebrities.
 One of the most common pieces of feedback I received from my private students was that I can explain the Chinese language so well and clearly that they feel they truly get it.
 Also, they feel Chinese suddenly becomes easy and fun to learn instead of intimidating and boring when they learn it with me.

 After a few years of hands-on teaching and experiences with video production, I believed it was time to combine all my experiences into one.
-After a year and half of preparation, I finally started YoyoChinese.com, a video-based Chinese learning site hosted by me.
+After a year and a half of preparation, I finally started YoyoChinese.com, a video-based Chinese learning site hosted by me.
 The site is a continuation of my Chinese teaching career.
 Now whoever wants to learn Chinese with me can do it easily and at a tiny fraction of the cost they would’ve paid for private lessons.

 What are the biggest challenges you face as a Chinese teacher?